Plein Air Painting Workshop

 This workshop will provide a great "rehearsal" for the Paint Out competition on the following day (during which, Malcolm will be doing a public demonstration of his own painting techniques at the harbour).
 Outdoor painting can be quite addictive.
 Prepare to catch the habit!

-I returned seriously to art in the late 1990s after a varied career path (including musician, community artist, actor, arts administrator and consultant, sign maker and, finally, professional magician since 1989!).
-I started with adult evening classes and then a part time Foundation Course at Stafford College.
-I stayed on there to do a two year Fine Art HND (Distinction).
-Following this, I was asked to be the college's resident Fine Art practitioner and, later, a sessional tutor.
+Starting with adult evening classes and then a part time Foundation Course at Stafford College.
+He stayed here to complete a two year Fine Art HND (Distinction).
+Following this, he was asked to be the college's resident Fine Art practitioner and, later, a sessional tutor.

-I now am concentrate on my work as an artist – exhibiting where possible and generally trying to promote, exhibit and sell my work.
-I am a figurative artist who aims to work (where possible) from direct observation.
+Although he still works as an entertainer from time to time, he is concentrating on his work as an artist.
+He describes himself as, 'a figurative artist who aims to work (where possible) from direct observation.
 I paint in oils and draw in pastels, charcoal and coloured pencils.
-Occasionally, I stray into three dimensions with small sculptures and handmade boxes.
+Occasionally, I stray into three dimensions with small sculptures and handmade boxes.'

 - Lightweight easel and paint box.